Thursday, 19 Dec 2013

 Romania has ratified most of the European and universal human rights treaties and counts human rights as an official foreign policy priority.
 Still, human trafficking, including forced labour, and discrimination against minority groups remains.

 Romania is a source, transit, and destination country for men, women, and children trafficked for the purposes of commercial sexual exploitation and forced labour in the agriculture, construction, and service sectors.
 The Government of Romania is making significant efforts to comply with the minimum standards for the elimination of trafficking.
-One of the priorities of the Government is to strengthen the institutional capacity of the National Agency against Trafficking in Persons (NAATIP) and to adopt the next Anti-Trafficking Strategy.
+One of the priorities of the Government remains the strengthening of the institutional capacity of the National Agency against Trafficking in Persons (NAATIP) and the implementation of the newly adopted 2012-2016 National Anti-Trafficking Strategy.

 Bribery and Corruption